This is how you do your thesis

 In the thesis process the information retrieval and the sources as well as a critical approach to them are in a central role.
 During their earlier studies in the university of applied sciences, the students have prepared different kinds of review and research reports based on information retrieval.
 When preparing the thesis, students can look back at the materials of the courses on research communication or methods to revise the information retrieval modes and sources of their field.
-In SAMK library you can find quick instructions for finding information from FINNA. samk.finna.fi: https://samk.finna.fi/Content/help.
+In SAMK library you can find quick help for finding information from Finna, samk.finna.fi.
+See Library Moodle for more instructions: samk.fi/librarymoodle.

 The use of sources reveals the higher education level of the student’s development and research skills.
 Signs of good source material are reliability, credibility, objectivity and topicality.
 The proper use of sources respects the original source, is objective and reliable, and bears ethical scrutiny.

 The compilation of the list of references starts from the first source used in the thesis.
 One should take good care of marking carefully the references to the text and entries to the list of references, as it might be difficult later.
-A special attention should be paid to online sources.
-It is important to write down the date when the source was used to show that the source existed on that day, in case it disappears from the original site for some reason.
+If you are citing a website, be sure to also record the date you retrieved the information.

 All theses go through plagiarism check before the final evaluation.
-SAMK uses Urkund text-recognition system to which the work is sent by either the students themselves or their thesis supervisors in SAMK.
-Whichever the case, the student, with exclusive copyright to his or her work, shall be aware of the use of Urkund.
-The student approves the use of Urkund plagiarism check procedure when submissing his or her work for evaluation.
-With the help of Urkund, the supervisor is able to check the electronic source and find out the validity of the references.
+SAMK uses Ouriginal text-recognition system to which the work is sent by either the students themselves or their thesis supervisors in SAMK.
+Whichever the case, the student, with exclusive copyright to his or her work, shall be aware of the use of Ouriginal.
+The student approves the use of Ouriginal plagiarism check procedure when submissing his or her work for evaluation.
+With the help of Ouriginal, the supervisor is able to check the electronic source and find out the validity of the references.

 In order to summarize and illustrate research results you can use tables, pictures, figures or direct quotations selected from empiral data.
 You can also use figures to illustrate e.g. the progress of work – especially of a product, work of art, etc.